 The Committee on Individual Compensation for Victims of WWII Transport by NS was appointed in January 2019.
 The Committee is independent and focuses on how individual compensation could be provided for survivors and their next of kin.
 It is also responsible for the actual implementation of the scheme.

-NS will reach a decision on the individual compensation based on the committee's recommendation.
-The payment scheme and application procedure will be published following that decision.
-All the information needed for an application will be available on this website at that time.
+NS is adopting the Committee's advice.
+The aim is for the Compensation Regulations to be published by 1 August 2019.
+All the information needed for an application will be made available on this website at that time.

 Once NS has reached a decision about the scheme, all the information regarding the application procedure can be found on this website.